yatesco/seafile-docs/config/seahub_settings_py.md

 # NOTE: since version 4.0.2
 ENABLE_THUMBNAIL = True

+# Enable or disable thumbnail for video
+# NOTE: since version 6.1
+ENABLE_VIDEO_THUMBNAIL = False

+# Use the frame at 5 second as thumbnail
+THUMBNAIL_VIDEO_FRAME_TIME = 5

 # Absolute filesystem path to the directory that will hold thumbnail files.
 THUMBNAIL_ROOT = '/haiwen/seahub-data/thumbnail/thumb/'
 ```